microsoft/coyote/docs/_learn/programming-models/machines/machine-timers.md

 ## Using timers in machines

 Coyote has built-in support for machine timers, which can send a `TimerElapsedEvent` to the machine that created them upon timeout, and periodic machine timers, which can continually send such events with a user-defined interval.

 To make use of timers, you must include the `Microsoft.Coyote.Machines.Timers` namespace.
 Timers are exposed via `Machine` APIs.
 You can start a non-periodic timer using the function `StartTimer`.

 ```c#
 TimerInfo StartTimer(TimeSpan dueTime, object payload = null)
 ```

 `StartTimer` takes as argument:
 1. `TimeSpan dueTime`, which is the amount of time to wait before sending the timeout event.
 2. `object payload`, which is an optional payload of the timeout event.

 `StartTimer` returns `TimerInfo`, which contains information about the created non-periodic timer.
 The non-periodic timer is automatically disposed after it timeouts.
 You can also pass the `TimerInfo` to the `StopTimer` machine method to manually stop and dispose the timer.
 The timer sends events of type `TimerElapsedEvent` back to the inbox of the machine which created it.
-The `TimerElapsedEvent` contains, as payload, the same `TimerInfo` returned during the timer creation (and the `Payload` is a public field within the `TimerInfo`).
+The `TimerElapsedEvent` contains as payload, the same `TimerInfo` returned during the timer creation (and the `Payload` is a public field within the `TimerInfo`).
 If you create multiple timers, then the `TimerInfo` handler can be used to distinguish the sources of the different `TimerElapsedEvent` events.

 You can start a periodic timer using the function `StartPeriodicTimer`.

 ```c#
 TimerInfo StartPeriodicTimer(TimeSpan dueTime, TimeSpan period, object payload = null)
 ```

 `StartPeriodicTimer` takes as argument:
 1. `TimeSpan dueTime`, which is the amount of time to wait before sending the timeout event.
 2. `TimeSpan period`, which is the time interval between timeout events.
 3. `object payload`, which is an optional payload of the timeout event.

 This API and timer work similarly to `StartTimer`, however you need to manually stop a periodic timer using the `StopTimer` method.
 Note that when a machine halts, it automatically stops and disposes all its periodic and non-periodic timers.

 A sample which demonstrates the use of such timers is provided in `Samples\Timers\TimerSample`.
 In this article, we will walk-through the sample program, highlighting the salient issues related to the usage of Coyote timers.

 In the sample, we have a machine with two states: `Ping` and `Pong`.
 There are two timers: a ping timer (`PingTimerInfo`), which is operational when the machine is in the `Ping` state, and a pong timer (`PongTimerInfo`), which is operational when the machine is in the `Pong` state.
 The machine starts off in the `Ping` state, handles 10 timeout events, stops the ping timer, and transitions to the `Pong` state, where it performs analogous operations with the pong timer.

 ```c#
 [Start]
 [OnEntry(nameof(DoPing))]